EgyptAir: Head office

 EgyptAir is headquartered in the EgyptAir Administrative Complex on the grounds of Cairo International Airport in Cairo.

 Logo

 The airline's logo is Horus, the sky deity in ancient Egyptian mythology, chosen because of its ancient symbolism as a "winged god of the sun", and usually depicted as either a falcon or a man with the head of a falcon.

 The Horus made its first appearance in the early 1970s.
 It was originally painted with a red head and blue feathers in front of a golden backdrop.
 It was painted around the plane including the engine cases.
 This was due to EgyptAir wanting to keep a warm coloured livery in the early days of the airline.

 Destinations

-As of August 2022, Egyptair serves 81 destinations across 56 countries.
+As of June 2026, Egyptair serves 84 international and nine domestic destinations across 56 countries.
+New routes opened in 2024 included Taif and Tabuk in Saudi Arabia, Fujairah in the United Arab Emirates, and Mogadishu in Somalia, and in 2026 the airline added Chicago, Los Angeles and a Cairo–Venice service.